 Please review the Graduate School Checklist and follow all the instructions for applying.
 Forward all application materials directly to the Graduate School.
 Do not send any application materials to the MPA Program.

 The MPA Admissions Committee makes admissions decisions based upon the cumulative record of the applicant.
 Successful applicants will demonstrate a commitment to public service and the requisite skills to complete the graduate program.
-An applicant’s previous academic performance, letters of recommendation, personal statement, extra-curricular activities, community and/or professional service, and GRE scores are all considered in the application review process.
+An applicant’s previous academic performance, letters of recommendation, personal statement, extra-curricular activities, community and/or professional service are all considered in the application review process.

 Students may be admitted conditionally if deficiencies in writing or knowledge of American government are present.
 Conditionally admitted students are required to successfully complete one or more of our basic skills classes before moving to regular status.
 Please note that basic skills courses do not count toward the MPA degree.
 Once any conditions of admission have been completed, the Director of Graduate Studies will inform the Graduate School, and the student’s status will be changed to regular admission.